Ledgex/interview-task-senior/README.md

 ## Instructions

-- Install required software needed to work on the sample project (see "Software Required" above).
 - Perform a `git clone` on this repository to your computer.
+- Create a branch to perform your work (Ex: `git checkout -b mysubmission)
 - Open the Visual Studio solution and build/run.
 This may take a few moments as it also performs an `npm install` for the SPA.
+- Perform the tasks below
+- Send us a git patch (see the bottom of this doc)

 At this point, you should see the following: